rcosta-git/braintrade/docs/phase2_dashboard_plan.md

 3.  **Synthetic Data Generation:**
     *   A `send_synthetic_osc.py` script was created to simulate EEG, PPG, and ACC OSC data streams, enabling testing without physical hardware.
     *   Issues with data formatting (specifically EEG) in the synthetic sender were identified and corrected.
+4.  **Accelerometer Integration:**
+    *   Successfully integrated accelerometer data for movement detection.
+    *   The real-time processing loop now calculates the movement metric.
+    *   The `tkinter` UI displays the updating state, ratio, HR, and movement values.
+5.  **Computer Vision Integration (Partially Complete):**
+    *   Attempted to integrate computer vision for facial expression detection using the `fer` library.
+The webcam is now initializing, and the system is detecting facial expressions, but the results are not stable and require further refinement.
+Persistence logic has been implemented to improve stability.
+    *   Encountered and resolved several dependency issues related to `moviepy` and `tensorflow`.
+6.  **State Logic Enhancement (In Progress):**
+    *   Updated the `state_logic.py` module to accept ACC and CV inputs.
+    *   Refined the rules to incorporate these new inputs for determining the "Stress/Tilted", "Calm/Focused", and "Other/Uncertain" states.
+    *   Added baseline calculation for movement data (though currently placeholder values).
-4.  **Core Functionality Testing:**
+7.  **Core Functionality Testing:**
-    *   The refactored application successfully runs using the synthetic data sender.
+    *   The refactored application successfully runs using the synthetic data sender and live webcam input.
-    *   Baseline calculation (using EEG ratio and PPG HR) completes successfully.
+    *   Baseline calculation (using EEG ratio, PPG HR, and ACC movement) completes successfully.
-    *   The real-time processing loop runs, calculates features (EEG ratio, PPG HR), determines state based on Phase 1 logic, and sends updates to the UI.
+    *   The real-time processing loop runs, calculates features (EEG ratio, PPG HR, movement, expression), determines state based on Phase 2 logic, and sends updates to the UI.
-    *   The `tkinter` UI displays the updating state, ratio, and HR values.
+    *   The `tkinter` UI displays the updating state, ratio, HR, movement, and expression values.
     *   Unit tests have been added and are passing for `feature_extraction`, `state_logic`, `data_store`, and `baseline` modules.